ankddev/envfetch/README.md

 #### Set
 Set environment variable and run process.
 > [!NOTE]
-> Now variable sets only for one run
+> For temporary commands (set, delete, load), variables are only modified for the current process run

 Usage:
 `envfetch set <KEY> <VALUE> <PROCESS>`, where: